oluwayemisi1/World_Suicide_Rate_Analysis/README.md

-# Suicide_Rate Case Study and Visualizations
+# Suicide_Rate Analysis and Visualizations